-The campground will be opening June 1st.
+The campground is open.
 Campers will be required to follow CDC and MDH guidelines, social distancing and hygiene guidelines, and sign a visitor awareness and liability form.
 If you have any questions, please call (218) 252-4570

 WELCOME TO AKELEY CITY PARK & CAMPGROUND